jmshofstall/amazon-mws-laravel/README.md

 ## Installation

-Install the package using `composer require keithbrink/amazon-mws-laravel`.
+Install the package using `composer require jmshofstall/amazon-mws-laravel`.

 For Laravel 5.5 and up, the package will be automatically discovered.
-For other versions, you can add `KeithBrink\AmazonMws\MwsServiceProvider` to your `config/app.php` file.
+For other versions, you can add `Jmshofstall\AmazonMws\MwsServiceProvider` to your `config/app.php` file.

-Run `php artisan vendor:publish keithbrink/amazon-mws-laravel` to add the `amazon-mws.php` config file to your config directory.
+Run `php artisan vendor:publish jmshofstall/amazon-mws-laravel` to add the `amazon-mws.php` config file to your config directory.

 ## Usage